-• Intermediate Algebra PREREQUISITE: Foundations in Algebra.
+• Intermediate Algebra

+PREREQUISITE: Foundations in Algebra or final grade of D in Algebra 1.

 The second course in a two-course sequence designed to prepare students for success in advanced mathematics courses by providing a foundation in algebra, probability, and statistics.
 Students must successfully complete Foundations in Algebra before enrolling in the second course, Intermediate Algebra.
 This second course builds on the conceptual knowledge and skills students mastered in Foundations in Algebra and introduces some Algebra 2 concepts such as complex numbers and rational functions.
 The Key Concepts in this course are: number and quantity; function theory; polynomials; quadratic equations and functions; radical functions; and statistics.
 Upon completion of the Foundations in Algebra/ Intermediate Algebra two-course sequence, students must take the state-mandated Algebra 1 End-of-Course assessment (Algebra 1 EOCEP) administered at the completion of the second course, Intermediate Algebra.
-The Algebra 1 EOCEP will count 20% of the final grade.
+The state-mandated Algebra 1 End-of-Course assessment (Algebra 1 EOCEP) will be administered that will count 20 percent of the final grade.